 Participants will enjoy a guided, educational tour in the grounds of Queen Mary University of London and Novo Cemetery to reveal aspects of this fascinating, buried history.
 The experience will be an engagement with a partly concealed legacy, offering encounters with some flamboyant characters and others who found a way of survival as secret immigrants.

-Produced by Julia Pascal & Susannah Kraft Levene
+Producer: Susannah Kraft Levene

-Assistant Director: Matthew Emeny
+Assistant Director: Matt Emeny

 Supported by The National Lottery Heritage Fund